 This unisex best weightlifting belt is best used during high-impact activities that stress the lower core muscles.
 A wide front panel, with an ergonomic strapping system, allows the wearer to breathe normally.
 Balanced posterior and anterior pressure creates back care that allows the wearer to perform explosive leg movements.
 The wearer never becomes bogged-down with the feeling of a traditional and bulky squat belt.

 This is a prime example of a “hardcore” best weightlifting belt.
-The thick leather construction never bends, folds, or flexes during lifting.
-It is appropriate for men and women who are looking for optimal back, abdominal and breathing support while performing heavy lifts.
+The thick leather construction never bends folds, or flexes during lifting.
+It is appropriate for men and women who are looking for the optimal back, abdominal and breathing support while performing heavy lifts.
 The thick leather keeps the lifter’s back absolutely straight.
 Double prong buckles pull the abdominals upward.
 With this best weightlifting belt, a lifter experiences ultimate torso tension that is necessary for an extremely heavy lift.
 This is an example of the best belt for men and women who strive for new personal lifting records every time they step foot into a gym.

 PeoBeo Fitness Weight Lifting Belt for Heavy Lifting Workouts | 6 Inch Power Weight Lifting Belt for Men and Women